Nagasandesh/QuizApp/README.md

 -> I have used Repl.it to host this app.

 -> User can just go to the link provided below and play the Quiz.
+Desktop/Laptop is preferred.

 -> Link : https://replit.com/@NagasandeshN/Quiz-App#index.js